21ideas-org/21ideas.org/content.en/docs/Practice/lightning/phoenix.md

 - **Custodial storage** – holding / using the "crypto" (Bitcoin, Lightning Network sats, Ether or any other shitcoin) relying on a third party, a so-called custodian.
 The custodian holds your funds and receives / sends them at your request.
 - **Non-custodial storage** – self custody and control of your own funds.
 - **LIghtning Network or LN** – Layer 2 network implemented "on top" of the main Bitcoin network.
 - **Invoice** – Lightning Network mechanism differs from the one used in the Bitcoin network.
-Instead of addresses, users must exchange invoices to receive funds.
+Instead of addresses, users must exchange invoices to receive funds (the details of the Lightning Network are covered [in this video](https://www.youtube.com/watch?v=yKdK-7AtAMQ)).
 - **Liquidity** – the volume of funds you can send (outbound) or receive (inbound).

 ---